Chinese ATV Won’t Start – Troubleshooting Guide

 The relay/solenoid gets power if you get a reading of 12V or more at the battery side connector.

-If there is no reading, ensure the wires coming from the battery are not damaged, are properly connected, and there is no corrosion at the terminals.
+If there is no reading, ensure the wires from the battery are not damaged, are correctly connected, and there is no corrosion at the terminals.
 Also, check for rust as three-prong solenoids grounds through the base.

 Test for a Defective Starter Button